Zimbabwe thoughts and a big Thank You to everyone who contributed to the collection which made this amazing and heart-warming trip possible!

 Mherembi farm is where I stayed, and belongs to Fidelis and his family.
 They would like to develop it for several uses.
 Marimba-making courses, a Retreat, and a place to teach teachers the Mbira and Marimba so they can teach it really well.
 Fidelis would also like a workshop where he can make sets of Marimbas full time, and have apprentices who learn the skills with him and Tadfadzwa.
 In addition it is a working farm, and Fidelis and his brother Ernest, who is also a teacher, are thinking about how they could staff it without doing all the labour themselves!
 So they need to build another grass roofed hut for accommodation and add to the facilities there.
 This would add hugely to the economy of the area and introduce traditional Zimbabwean music as a central feature in the district.
 It would also mean that Fidelis was local and available for festivals and such like.

 Early years facilities in both schools are virtually non-existent.
 Toys are desperately needed and a special classroom to give these children a solid foundation….. show me the child of five and I will give you the adult!
 To convert one building at Matirige would cost about £500.
-It would be great to sponsor an artist to paint the outside with a mural.

 Both schools need English novels and books for their libraries as English is at present the official language for Zimbabwe.